TheJacksonLaboratory/jax-omero-transfer/README.md

 ## Recommended workflow

 We recommend running this prototype on your destination OMERO server.
 A simple `python transfer_workflow.py config.cfg` will do!
-Note that if the local user you are using to store the data requires you to have elevated privileges to switch to, you will need to `sudo`-run this.

 ## The config file